 High School and College Differences

-Whether you’ve just graduated high school or made the decision that you’ll be going to college next, the question being asked is ‘what are the biggest high school and college differences’?
+Whether you’ve just graduated high school or made the decision that you’ll be going to college, you’re probably wondering: ‘what are the biggest high school and college differences’?
 What should I expect or prepare for?
 What should I bring?

 In high school, the class attendance is very much mandatory, and you will be going from period to period from the start to the end of the day.
 The teachers will teach primarily based on a text book and standardized tests.
 The teachers were also very politically correct and didn’t necessarily have a perspective.
 The class time during high school was usually around 6 hours, with breaks for lunch of course.